-Even before the IPCC report, concern about climate change is at an all time high.
-67% of people across 26 countries see climate change as a major threat, up from just 56% a few years ago (2013).
-In many countries, concern about climate change has grown tremendously in recent years.
-In France, 83% of people report climate change as a major threat compared to 54% in 2013, and Mexico has seen a similar increase from 52% to 80%.
-In the United States, 59% of people see climate change as a major threat compared to just 40% in 2013.
+Even before the IPCC report, concern about climate change was at an all time high.
+70% of people across 14 countries see climate change as a major threat, with many countries seeing significant increases over the last decade.
+In France, 83% of people report climate change as a major threat compared to 54% in 2013, and in the United States, 59% of people see climate change as a major threat compared to just 40% in 2013.¹

-While a growing number of people are concerned about climate change and looking for ways to take action, at the same time, some governments and businesses are failing to step up and are even backing out of their previous commitments.
+While a growing number of people are concerned about climate change and looking for ways to take action, at the same time, some governments and industries are failing to act with enough urgency.
 This leaves many people wondering: What can I do about climate change?
-Can I even make a difference on my own?
+Can I make a difference on my own?
 And what are the most impactful actions I can take to reduce my carbon footprint?

-The fact is, rapid, substantial changes are needed in order to keep global warming under 2.7 degrees Fahrenheit (1.5 degrees Celsius), a threshold that many scientists agree is the point of no return.
 While we need governments and businesses to take large-scale actions, we also cannot afford to wait for them to act.
-Everyone has a role to play and a responsibility to do their part—there is no better time to take action than now.
+Everyone has a role to play and a responsibility to do their part, and there is no better time to take action than now.

 Read on for our answers to pressing questions about climate change and personal action and some recommendations for the most effective actions to reduce your carbon footprint today.

 Combating climate change undoubtedly requires large-scale systemic change on a global scale, and governments and corporations have a critical role to play.
 However, people vastly underestimate the importance of individual actions in fighting climate change, especially when taken to scale.
 Our lifestyle choices (e.g. how much we travel, how we get around town, and what we eat), our home energy use (both how much we use and where our energy comes from), and our efforts to reduce waste, among other behaviors, both directly and immediately reduce greenhouse gas emissions and also help drive long-term systemic changes.

-A recent report by Rare analyzed all 100 climate change solutions identified by Project Drawdown in order to understand the potential impact of individual behavior change in addressing climate change.
+A recent report by the nonprofit organization Rare analyzed all 100 climate change solutions identified by Project Drawdown in order to understand the potential impact of individual behavior change in addressing climate change.
 Rare identified seven individual behaviors that have the greatest potential for impact and are both feasible and practical for people to implement without dramatic lifestyle changes.
-The report found that if just 10% of Americans adopt these seven behaviors, the U.S. could still meet its emissions reduction target set by the Paris agreement by 2025, even while our government has backed out of the agreement (see the report for more details).
+The report found that if just 10% of Americans adopt these seven behaviors, the U.S. could still meet its emissions reduction target set by the Paris agreement by 2025, even if our government fails to act with enough urgency (see the report for more details).

-Larger, global initiatives are still necessary to create the sweeping changes we need to tackle to climate change.
-However, as these findings show, we as individuals are not powerless in the meantime.
-Our collective action will help fill in the gaps while we continue to fight for broader policy changes.
+Larger, global initiatives are still necessary to create the sweeping changes we need to tackle climate change.
+However, these findings show that we as individuals are not powerless.
+Our collective actions will help fill in the gaps while we continue to fight for broader policy changes.

 The short answer is: do whatever it is that you are most willing to see through and commit to.
-Adopting any of the key behaviors highlighted above, or other behaviors that help reduce carbon emissions, will have an impact.
+Adopting any of the key behaviors highlighted below, or other behaviors that help reduce your carbon footprint, will have an impact.
 The most important, and likely successful, contribution however, will come from those actions that you are able to commit to consistently.

-Not only do your actions have direct positive impacts, you can also motivate others to follow suit.
-Behavioral science shows us that people are most likely and willing to change or adopt a new behavior when they frequently see other people doing that behavior or otherwise see evidence that a new social norm is forming around that behavior, even if that means behaving in a way that is out of step with current social norms.
-As a growing number of people continue to make everyday carbon-reducing behaviors the norm, the more society will follow suit.
+Not only do your actions have direct positive impacts, you can also motivate others to take action too.
+Behavioral science shows us that people are most likely to adopt a new behavior when they see other people doing that behavior or otherwise see evidence that a new social norm is forming around that behavior, even if that means behaving in a way that is out of step with current social norms.
+As a growing number of people continue to make everyday carbon-reducing behaviors the norm, the more people will follow suit.

-Beyond everyday behaviors, there is plenty that you can do as a consumer, voter, and activist to influence the larger systems that impact the climate.
+Beyond adjusting your everyday behaviors, there is plenty that you can do as a consumer, voter, and activist to influence the larger systems that impact the climate.